sr9000/stepik_code_task_baking/README.md

 `implementation` folder contains parts of programming task, including tests-generator, author-solution and checker for students solutions.

-`run_compilation.py` produces `my.py` file, that cen be used on Stepik platform to check students solutions/
+`run_compilation.py` produces `my.py` file, that can be used on Stepik platform to check students solutions/